All Products

 HTTP file

-Select this method if the data to be uploaded is an HTTP file.
+Select this option if the data you want to upload is an HTTP file.

 Parameter